orlin/npm-interlink/README.md

 Any dir with `package.json` dependencies referencing a linked module will get them linked to its `node_modules`.
 Already linked modules that are not explicitly part of an *interlink* set will not be linked to.

+## Configure

+Create a `.npm-interlink` file containing the list of dirs / modules to interlink.
+Use relative or absolute paths - one per line.

 ## License

 [MIT](http://orlin.mit-license.org)